 The Exclusionary Rule

-There are two main legal doctrines that can apply when a search or seizure violates the First Amendment.
+There are two main legal doctrines that can apply when a search or seizure violates the Fourth Amendment.
 The first is known as the exclusionary rule.
 It provides that any evidence obtained through an unreasonable search or seizure cannot be introduced against a defendant at a criminal trial.
 The defendant or their attorney will need to bring a motion to suppress this evidence, though, rather than relying on the judge to exclude it automatically.
 Sometimes the prosecution depends heavily on the evidence from the search to prove its case, so a successful motion to suppress may defeat the case altogether.